 The number of valid hauls by year and strata are listed in table 2 and by depth strata in table 3.
-Although the survey is based on fixed stations, stations have been moved due to bottom conditions on some occasions or to avoid conflicts with commercial fishery.
+Although the survey is based on fixed stations, some stations have been moved every year due to bottom conditions active commercial fishing gear.
 Only hauls in the Nuuk fjord and Ameralik were used in the biomass and abundance calculations and in the length frequencies.
 The Qarajat stations were only completed in the initial years, and therefore not used in the indices.
 For illustrative purposes, the biomass and abundance densities from Qarajat were included on the maps.
-Bottom temperatures in Amaralik is about 2 to 3 degrees Co colder than in both The Nuuk fjord and in the Qarajat area (Table 4).
+Bottom temperatures in Amaralik is about 2 to 3 degrees C^o colder than in both the Nuuk fjord and in the Qarajat area (Table 4).